Joël Godin

 Joël Godin (born March 14, 1965) is a Canadian politician, who was elected to the House of Commons of Canada in the 2015 election from the district of Portneuf—Jacques-Cartier.
 He is a member of the Conservative Party of Canada.

 Biography

 He is a former municipal councillor in Saint-Joachim, Quebec.
 He describes himself as a progressive conservative.

+At the time of the 2025 Canadian federal election, he lived in Saint-Augustin-de-Desmaures.

 Leadership contests

 During the 2022 Conservative Party leadership election, Goudin endorsed Jean Charest and threatened to leave the party if Pierre Poilievre won.
 Following Poilevre's election, Godin stated he felt "very comfortable working with Pierre Poilievre" and that he wanted to congratulate him for his "beautiful and impressive victory".

+He was elected vice chair of the Canadian House of Commons Standing Committee on Official Languages in the 45th Canadian Parliament in 2025.